 Is this the same as vesico-ureteric reflux?

 Yes.
 This is simply a term describing where, anatomically, the reflux occurs – from the bladder (vesico) to the ureters (ureteric).
-Urine flows back up from the bladder to the ureters causing a bidirectional flow of urine.
+As a result, urine flows back up from the bladder to the ureters causing bidirectional flow.

 History and examination

-As part of the history taking and examination, it is key to think about whether there could be underlying constipation, VUR or a neuropathic bladder.
-Asking about a family history of renal problems as well as considering antenatal renal scans is important to risk stratify for structural problems.
+As part of the history taking and examination, it is key to consider whether there could be underlying constipation, VUR or a neuropathic bladder.
+In addition, ask about a family history of renal problems as well as any antenatal renal scan to risk stratify for structural issues.

 - Urine flow